Radiative decays of the second shell $\Lambda_b$ and $\Xi_b$ bottom baryons: Electromagnetic decay widths

 \subsection{Mass spectra}

-In this work, we use the masses of the singly bottom baryons obtained in Ref.~\cite{Garcia-Tecocoatzi:2023btk}.
+In this work, we use the masses and assignments of singly bottom baryons obtained in Ref.\cite{Garcia-Tecocoatzi:2023btk}, and are presented in Tables~\ref{tab:All_mass_Lambda} and~\ref{tab:All_mass_Xi}.
 These masses were calculated as the eigenvalues of the Hamiltonian introduced in Ref. \cite{Santopinto:2018ljf}, which is given by

 where $H_{\rm h.o.}$ corresponds to the sum of the constituent masses and the harmonic oscillator Hamiltonian.
 The symbols ${\bf S}_{\rm tot}, {\bf L}_{\rm tot}, \bm{{\rm I}}$ and ${\bf \hat{C}}_2$ denote the spin, orbital angular momentum, isospin, and the $SU_f(3)$ Casimir operators, respectively, and they are weighted with the model parameters $a_{\rm S}, a_{\rm SL}, a_{\rm I}$, and $a_{\rm F}$ which are fitted to experimental data.